+Exhibit 3

-Exhibit 3 ESG credit impact score
+ESG credit impact score

-Finland's ESG Credit Impact Score of CIS-2 reflects low exposure to environmental and social risks, very strong governance and, as a result, overall strong capacity to respond to shocks.
+Finland's ESG Credit Impact Score of CIS-2 indicates that ESG considerations do not have a material impact on the current rating.
+This reflects a neutral low exposure to environmental and social risks, very strong governance and, as a result, overall strong capacity to respond to shocks.